Siyabuswa

-Siyabuswa is a town (also informally defined as a township) in the countryside of the South African province of Mpumalanga (a region formerly called Eastern Transvaal).
-During the apartheid era, Siyabuswa was the capital of the KwaNdebele Bantustan.
+Siyabuswa is a township in South Africa in the province of Mpumalanga (a region formerly called Eastern Transvaal).
+During the Apartheid era, Siyabuswa was the capital of the KwaNdebele Bantustan.
 It served as a capital from 1981 to 1986 when KwaMhlanga replaced it.
-Most of its inhabitants (population in 2011: 36 882) are members of the Ndebele ethnic group.
-Currently Siyabuswa is home to several ethnic groups, namely the Ndebele, Pedi and Sotho people.
+Most of its inhabitants (population in 2011: 36,882) are members of the Ndebele ethnic group.
+Currently, Siyabuswa is home to several ethnic groups, namely the Ndebele, Pedi and Sotho people.

 Transport

 The town is about 20 kilometers southwest of the Marble Hall airport.
-The R573 regional route (also known as the Moloto road) that links Pretoria with the N11 national road at Marble Hall, passes through Siyabuswa.
+The R573 regional route (also known as the Moloto road) that links Pretoria and KwaMhlanga with Marble Hall passes through Siyabuswa.